 Bruce Hirstius

-On November 8, 2003, at the age of 75, musician Bruce Hirstius launched a new line of business for his Storyville Jazz Band.
+At age 75, Bruce Hirstius launched a new business venture for his Storyville Jazz Band, turning a family wedding gift into a thriving enterprise.

 Quincy Montz

-On November 11, 2008, at the age of 89, Quincy Montz presented the parish of St. John the Baptist with a memorial to all parish World War II veterans.
+At age 89, Quincy Montz presented St. John the Baptist Parish with a memorial honoring all local World War II veterans.

 Joyce La Nasa